What proficiencies are needed for certification

 Focuser experiences a sense of reliable safety inside.

-Diversity Of Approaches Statement (Approved By Board In 2009)
+Statement on Diversity Of Approaches (Approved By Board In 2021)

-Focusing is a practice that honors what arises freshly in the moment.
-Frozen structures of any kind are antithetical to the ethic of Focusing.
-Therefore, The International Focusing Institute takes as a core value the principle that the practice of Focusing, how it is taught by certified Focusing teachers, and its application in different fields will not be standardized.
-Diversity of approaches will be protected.
-Constructive critiques among Focusing Trainers or between the Institute and individuals presenting or applying Focusing are welcome and should be offered by means of open, respectful communication.
-The Institute itself will seek to honor the values of non-standardization in its operations while recognizing that tension can arise between maximum diversity and the need for effectiveness and efficiency in meeting its goals.
+Focusing and Thinking at the Edge always honor what arises freshly in the moment.
+Frozen structures are antithetical to the ethic of felt sensing.
+Focusing and Thinking at the Edge and how they are taught by our certified teachers will not be standardized.
+It is a core value of TIFI that diversity of approaches will be protected.
+Constructive critiques are welcome among our teachers or between TIFI and individuals presenting or applying practices which arise from Gendlin’s philosophy of the implicit.
+These should be offered by means of open, respectful communication.
+TIFI itself will seek to honor the value of diversity of approaches in its offerings.